 - Expect all things weird and wonderful at this page-to-stage adaptation of Neil Gaiman’s popular fantasy novel that will leave both kids and adults enthralled.

-Seats are available to book now for the production running from the 31 October 2020 to the 6 February 2021, and these London theatre tickets are set to give audiences access to a truly magical experience.
+These London theatre tickets are set to give audiences access to a truly magical experience.
 The show’s transfer to this West End theatre venue promotes the ethos of the National Theatre to increase audiences attending high quality productions.
-The Ocean At The End Of The Lane has glowing reviews and an impressive reputation.
+The Ocean at the End of the Lane has glowing reviews and an impressive reputation.
 The original novel received the British National Book awards ‘Book of the Year’ accolade in 2013 and its success has only grown since then.
-The Ocean At The End Of The Lane’s National Theatre production was nominated for three Olivier Awards and dominated London theatre tickets sales with a sold out run.
+The Ocean at the End of the Lane’s National Theatre production was nominated for three Olivier Awards and dominated London theatre tickets sales with a sold out run.

 Looking for more magic on stage?
 Why not check out The Prince of Egypt at the Dominion Theatre.